{{ summaryTitle }}

 Read, color, write 4 An outline word plus two writing lines.
 Confirms the word to color and write.

 Sentence frame 3 A sentence prompt and one writing line.
-Uses the generated sentence-answer text, so custom frames should be checked carefully.
+Shows the sentence answer text, so custom frames should be proofread.

 Build the word 3 Letter tiles and one build-and-write line.
 Lists the display letters in order.

-The find bank is seeded per word.
-It starts with the current sheet words plus built-in high-frequency filler words, removes the target word, deduplicates the pool, shuffles the pool with the seed, takes enough choices to fill the selected bank size, adds the target, and shuffles again.
-The bank size is rounded and clamped from 3 through 8 choices.
+A find bank starts with the current sheet words plus built-in high-frequency filler words, removes the target word, deduplicates the pool, shuffles choices with the seed, adds the target back, and shuffles again.
+The requested bank size is rounded and clamped from 3 through 8 choices.

 Privacy and Accuracy Notes:

-Pasted lists and TXT/CSV imports are read in the browser session, and the generator does not need a server lookup to create the worksheet.
-Treat worksheet titles, directions, teacher notes, and home notes as shareable classroom material, and avoid adding student names or private details unless that is appropriate for the copy you plan to print or send home.
+Pasted lists and TXT/CSV imports are read in the browser session, and worksheet generation does not need a server lookup.
+Treat worksheet titles, custom directions, teacher notes, and home notes as shareable classroom material, and avoid adding private student details unless the copy is meant for that student or family.

 • Preset lists are convenience starters.
 They do not replace a school scope, district sequence, or teacher decision about when a word belongs in instruction.

-• Teacher cue notes flag selected tricky or high-frequency words, but the notes are not a complete phonics analysis.
+• Teacher cue notes flag selected tricky and high-frequency words, but they are not a complete phonics analysis.

-• A generated answer key checks the current worksheet rows.
-It does not assess whether a child can recognize the words in isolation, in context, or in spelling.
+• The generated key checks the current worksheet rows.
+It does not assess whether a child can recognize the words in isolation, context, or spelling.

-• Custom sentence frames should be proofread in Teacher Key, especially when the blank marker differs from the built-in sentence frames.
+• Custom sentence frames should be proofread in Teacher Key, especially when the blank marker differs from the built-in sentence pattern.

 Worked Examples:

-Weekly kindergarten trace sheet.
 A teacher loads Dolch Kindergarten, keeps Trace, write, find, leaves Words on sheet at 6, and uses Source order.
 The summary shows 6 words and 30 practice touches.
-Student Sheet prints six trace-write-find rows, while Word Ledger marks the remaining valid preset words as Held back because the row cap kept them off this copy.
+Student Sheet prints six trace-write-find rows, while Word Ledger keeps the remaining valid preset words visible as Held back.

-Small-group sentence practice.
 A custom list contains said, where, come, and was, with Teacher cue notes left on and Sentence frame selected.
-Teacher Key shows the sentence task and irregular-word reminders such as the ai spelling cue for said.
-The teacher reads the answer/check text before printing because custom frames can need manual proofreading.
+Teacher Key shows the sentence task and tricky-word reminders, including the ai cue for said.
+The teacher reads the answer text before printing because custom frames can need manual editing.

-Troubleshooting a pasted list.
 A copied list reads the, and, the, 123, going!.
-The warning box reports one duplicate and one skipped row.
+The warning box reports a duplicate and a skipped row.
 In Word Ledger, the second the is Duplicate, 123 is Skipped, and going! appears as going.
-Removing the duplicate and replacing the number row clears the review count.
+Removing the duplicate and replacing the number row clears the list issue.

 FAQ: